 - new enrolment notice to parent B (if details provided).

-If parent B re-nominates the parent A, the officer should attempt to gather more information (for example copies of court orders).
+If parent B re-nominates the parent A, attempt to gather more information (for example copies of court orders).

 The letter should advise that:

 - their nomination was not accepted

 - the parent is required to respond to the notice with details of school enrolment or an explanation

 You can also issue court proceedings against the parent who has provided false information in response to a school enrolment notice.